-With total assets of €115 billion as of the end of December 2019, Santander Consumer Finance, S.A.
+With total assets of €114 billion as of the end of June 2020, Santander Consumer Finance, S.A.
 (SCF) is one of Europe's leading consumer finance companies.
-It has undergone significant geographical expansion in recent years and, consequently, is now present in 15 countries, benefitting from leading positions in many of these regions, with its primary markets being Germany, the Nordic countries, Spain and France.
+It has undergone significant geographical expansion in recent years and, consequently, is now present in 15 countries, benefiting from leading positions in many of these regions, with its primary markets being Germany, the Nordic countries, Spain and France.

 SCF provides car dealers, retailers and consumers with a range of consumer finance products and services, including automotive financing, consumer durables financing, credit cards, stock credit financing, insurance and mortgages.
-Along with its subsidiaries, it operated through a network of 264 branches throughout Europe, including 51 in Spain, as of year-end 2019.

 The institution's large and geographically diversified franchise has been built up through acquisitions in markets that have shown significant growth potential.
-SCF is the leader in consumer finance in Germany, with more than six million clients and a strong footprint in its core business.
+SCF is the leader in consumer finance in Germany, with 4.6 million clients and a strong footprint in its core business.
 SCF also has a strong leading market share in other European countries, including the Nordic countries, Spain, France, Italy and Portugal.